overlay-market/OIPs/OIPS/oip-1.md

 *TODO: ... dynamic k. how the protocol itself dynamically sets this to scale the system up/down to prevent large players from blowing out the currency supply prior to when the system can handle large trades*

+#### Feeds on Launch

+Bootstrap via liquidity mining phase, with phased transition between rewards from initial distribution and trading fee rewards from volume on the platform.
+Timing on this will depend on liquidity that builds in the base OVL-ETH spot pool.

+Suggested market feeds to launch with:

+- **WBTC/ETH:** weighted TWAP from UNI + SUSHI
+- **YFI/ETH:** weighted TWAP from UNI + SUSHI
+- **UNI/ETH:** weighted TWAP from UNI + SUSHI
+- **SUSHI/ETH:** weighted TWAP from UNI + SUSHI
+- **SNX/ETH:** weighted TWAP from UNI + SUSHI
+- **AAVE/ETH:** weighted TWAP from UNI + SUSHI
+- **OVL/ETH:** weighted TWAP from UNI + SUSHI

+*NOTE on UNI + SUSHI weighted TWAP: should be liquidity weighted ...
+TODO: how in a manipulation resistant manner? `getReserves()` can likely be gamed.
+Could always have governance control to begin with and periodically update*

 ### Test Cases
 <!--Test cases for an implementation are mandatory for OIPs but can be included with the implementation..-->
 Test cases for an implementation are mandatory for OIPs but can be included with the implementation.

+## Acknowledgments
+Daniel Wasserman (@dwasse) for the insurance fund's collateralization and auction mechanisms, and Cam Harvey for comments, edits, and review.

 ## References
 <a id="kay-2018">[1]</a> Adam Kay. *Overlay*.
 URL: [http://overlay.market/pdfs/WPv3.pdf](http://overlay.market/pdfs/WPv3.pdf).